-Vision With Precision: New Firmware Updates For PTZ, Apps, Controller Plus Cinema EOS And XF Camcorders
+Vision with precision: new firmware updates for PTZ, apps, controller plus Cinema EOS and XF camcorders

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-Vision With Precision: New Firmware Updates For PTZ, Apps, Controller Plus Cinema EOS And XF Camcorders
+Vision with precision: new firmware updates for PTZ, apps, controller plus Cinema EOS and XF camcorders

-(MENAFN- Mid-East Info) Dubai, United Arab Emirates, June 2025 – Canon today announces the launch of some exciting and free-to-download firmware updates for its AutoTracking Application RA-AT001, PTZ cameras, RC-IP1000 controller plus Cinema EOS and XF professional camcorders.
+(MENAFN- bursonglobal) Dubai, United Arab Emirates, 23 June 2025 – Canon today announces the launch of some exciting and free-to-download firmware updates for its AutoTracking Application RA-AT001, PTZ cameras, RC-IP1000 controller plus Cinema EOS and XF professional camcorders.
 The firmware is expected to be available from July onwards and consists of the following:

-AUTO TRACKING APPLICATION RA-AT001: Canon's renowned Auto Tracking PTZ capabilities have significantly evolved thanks to the latest firmware update adding the following new paid-for1 features: Multi-Person Framing, Face Direction Framing and Sit/Stand Framing.
-These new features enhance the PTZ camera's ability to achieve pleasingly natural and professional compositions.
-Multi-Person Framing: Ideal for visual podcasts, talk shows and lectures where it's important to keep several people together in the frame and maintain a well-balanced composition.
-Face Direction Framing: Based on the direction in which the subject is facing, this function automatically leaves space in front of the face for a more aesthetically pleasing composition.
-Sit/Stand Framing: When people sit down, the camera can now automatically zoom in on the individual.
-And when they stand up, the camera will automatically zoom out.
-PTZ CAMERAS: New firmware is also available for Canon's range of PTZ (Pan, Tilt, Zoom) cameras.
-Improvements include automatic RTMP/SRT streaming re-connection in the event of a network disruption, as well as the ability to reduce the frame rate of web-based live camera feeds to optimise performance on congested networks.
-MULTI-CAMERA CONTROL APP: Canon's Multi-Camera Control App is a free-of-charge iOS smartphone / iPad application for controlling and monitoring up to four professional video cameras simultaneously.
-The new Multi-Camera Control App update will now allow PTZ cameras to be controlled and in addition will include Pan/Tilt, Preset Selection, Auto Tracking on/off operation plus pinch-in/out zoom.
-RC-IP1000 CONTROLLER: Three important updates are now available via new firmware for the RC-IP1000 controller.
-Standard Communication serial support is added, which allows operators to control PTZ cameras indoors by serial communication, plus improvements have been made to camera pre-registration, with a long press on the touch panel added to register a preset and a larger Preset Thumbnail layout now added.
-CINEMA EOS AND XF PRO CAMCORDERS: Enhanced virtual production support with Unreal Engine has been added by connecting multiple computers simultaneously, plus it is now possible to play RAW video files in-camera with digital lens correction applied and with improved OSD customisation.
+Can’n’s renowned Auto Tracking PTZ capabilities have significantly evolved thanks to the latest firmware update adding the following new paid-for1 features: Multi-Person Framing, Face Direction Framing and Sit/Stand Framing.
+These new features enhance the PTZ ca’era’s ability to achieve pleasingly natural and professional compositions.

-AUTO TRACKING APPLICATION RA-AT001: Canon's renowned Auto Tracking PTZ capabilities have significantly evolved thanks to the latest firmware update adding the following new paid-for1 features: Multi-Person Framing, Face Direction Framing and Sit/Stand Framing.
-These new features enhance the PTZ camera's ability to achieve pleasingly natural and professional compositions.
-Multi-Person Framing: Ideal for visual podcasts, talk shows and lectures where it's important to keep several people together in the frame and maintain a well-balanced composition.
-Face Direction Framing: Based on the direction in which the subject is facing, this function automatically leaves space in front of the face for a more aesthetically pleasing composition.
-Sit/Stand Framing: When people sit down, the camera can now automatically zoom in on the individual.
-And when they stand up, the camera will automatically zoom out.
-PTZ CAMERAS: New firmware is also available for Canon's range of PTZ (Pan, Tilt, Zoom) cameras.
-Improvements include automatic RTMP/SRT streaming re-connection in the event of a network disruption, as well as the ability to reduce the frame rate of web-based live camera feeds to optimise performance on congested networks.
-MULTI-CAMERA CONTROL APP: Canon's Multi-Camera Control App is a free-of-charge iOS smartphone / iPad application for controlling and monitoring up to four professional video cameras simultaneously.
-The new Multi-Camera Control App update will now allow PTZ cameras to be controlled and in addition will include Pan/Tilt, Preset Selection, Auto Tracking on/off operation plus pinch-in/out zoom.
-RC-IP1000 CONTROLLER: Three important updates are now available via new firmware for the RC-IP1000 controller.
-Standard Communication serial support is added, which allows operators to control PTZ cameras indoors by serial communication, plus improvements have been made to camera pre-registration, with a long press on the touch panel added to register a preset and a larger Preset Thumbnail layout now added.
-CINEMA EOS AND XF PRO CAMCORDERS: Enhanced virtual production support with Unreal Engine has been added by connecting multiple computers simultaneously, plus it is now possible to play RAW video files in-camera with digital lens correction applied and with improved OSD customisation.
+Ideal for visual podcasts, talk shows and lectures wh’re it’s important to keep several people together in the frame and maintain a well-balanced composition.

 Legal Disclaimer: